Tours of Dordogne: Heritage & Nature

 The first thing you'll notice as you drive through Dordogne is the truly awesome scenery.
 The Dordogne boasts valleys and gorges, craggy mountain-tops and carefully sculpted botanical gardens.
 Our tours of Dordogne take you to the most beautiful viewpoints, so you'll experience French nature at its best.

 Dordogne is also famous for its extensive heritage spanning across the ages.
-This takes the form of prehistoric caves, medieval towns and castles and beautiful villages suspended in time.
+This takes the form of prehistoric caves, medieval architecture, medieval towns and castles and many a medieval village which seems like it's been suspended in time.
 It also has a strong food tradition that forms part of its heritage.
 We will make sure your Dordogne itinerary includes the best places to go for extraordinary culinary experiences.

 Here are some more things to do and places to visit in the Dordogne.
 We would be happy to include any or all of these in your Dordogne driving itinerary: